icepuma/kleinwuerfel/README.md

 Opinionated command line tool to interact with [minikube](https://github.com/kubernetes/minikube).
 An easy way to deploy a given set of helm charts.

+"kleinwuerfel" means more or less "minikube" in German.

 [Installation](#installation) •
 [Usage](#usage)